-The internationally-recognized purpose of asylum is to offer protection to individuals who have either suffered, or have a “credible fear” of suffering persecution, on the basis of race, religion, nationality, membership in a particular social group, or political opinion in their country of residence.
-The present understanding of asylum is rooted in the World War II era when millions of people were attempting to flee Nazi Germany and subsequently in the post-war age of Soviet communist oppression.
+The purpose of asylum is to offer protection to individuals who have either suffered, or have a “credible fear” of suffering persecution, on the basis of race, religion, nationality, membership in a particular social group, or political opinion in their country of residence.
+The present understanding of asylum is rooted in the World War II era, when millions of people were attempting to flee Nazi Germany, and subsequently in the post-war age of Soviet communist oppression.

 U.S. law (8 U.S.C. § 1158) states that “any alien who is physically present in the United States or who arrives in the United States (whether or not at a designated port of arrival and including an alien who is brought to the United States after having been interdicted in international or United States waters), irrespective of such alien’s status, may apply for asylum.”

-To put the current crisis in perspective, consider that over the last six years, 1.2 million people have come in either as an unaccompanied child or as part of a family unit.
-Despite those numbers, as of July, only 12,021 – about 1.5 percent – of the people coming as a family unit have been removed.
+To put the 2019 crisis in perspective, consider that between Fiscal Years (FY) 2013 and 2019, 1.2 million people came in through the southern border either as unaccompanied children or as part of a family unit.
+Despite those numbers, only a tiny minority is ever deported.
+For example, of Central American migrants who arrived in FY 2017 as part of a family unit, only 12,021 – about 1.5 percent – had been removed as of September 2018.
 That is all the incentive needed for thousands to risk their lives every day to get to the border to make a claim.

-The best estimate presently is that only about 15 percent of Central American asylum-seekers over the last five years actually have a valid asylum claim.
+The best estimate presently is that only about 15 percent of Central American asylum-seekers between 2014 and 2019 actually had valid asylum claims.

-Offering asylum to people who are genuinely persecuted is a wise policy that affirms America’s core values of freedom under the rule of law.
-However, asylum loopholes and a liberal interpretation of our laws continue to incentivize asylum fraud and abuse.
+Offering asylum to people who are genuinely persecuted is a wise policy that affirms America’s commitment to welcoming the persecuted.
+However, asylum loopholes and a misinterpretation of our immigration laws continue to incentivize asylum fraud and abuse.

 According to DHS, a statistically significant proportion of asylum claims are fraudulent, but this is nothing new.
 During a 2012 investigation into New York asylum mills, federal prosecutors arrested 30 immigration lawyers, paralegals and interpreters who had assisted asylum-seekers in filing bogus applications.
 Even today, some migrants are coached about what to say and not to say when claiming asylum.

 Why are false claims a problem?
-According to Acting DHS Secretary Kevin McAleenan, who was referring to 7,000 migrants in an expedited docket pilot program, as many as 90 percent of asylum-seekers fail to show up for their follow-up hearings.
-Instead, they simply disappear into the American interior, thus adding to the 14.3 million illegal aliens already in the United States.
+In June 2019, according to former Acting DHS Secretary Kevin McAleenan, who was referring to 7,000 migrants in an expedited docket pilot program, as many as 90 percent of asylum-seekers fail to show up for their follow-up hearings.
+Instead, they simply disappear into the American interior, thus adding to the 14.5 million illegal aliens already in the United States.

-- Closing the biggest loophole – the Flores agreement, which mandates children be released within 20 days of their detention.
+- Closing the biggest loophole – the Flores agreement.
 The worthy intention of the 1997 Flores settlement was to ensure unaccompanied minors were treated humanely by requiring children to be released from custody within 20 days in favor of placement in foster families or other placements.
 However, it was expanded in 2015 by a court in California to include children traveling with their families.
 That change has driven the increasing number of migrant families seeking asylum, as well as the exploitation of children by traffickers.
-Congress must amend the Flores agreement.
-To this end, on August 21, the administration announced a final rule paving the way for the termination of Flores that waives the current 20-day limit on detaining families with children; the rule goes into effect in late October.
+Congress must amend the Flores Agreement.

-Sen. Lindsey Graham (R-SC) introduced a bill in May which addresses some of these problems by allowing for unaccompanied Central American minors to be removed to their countries of origin (which is what currently happens to unaccompanied minors from Mexico and Canada).
-Operation Safe Return can also help speed up the asylum-seeking process.
-The pilot program – an initiative spearheaded by Sen. Ron Johnson (R-Wisc.) and a bipartisan group of senators – would “rapidly, accurately, and fairly determine those families who have crossed the southern border that clearly do not have a valid legal claim, and safely return them to their home countries.”
+- Sen. Lindsey Graham (R-SC) introduced a bill in May 2019 which addresses some of these problems by allowing for unaccompanied Central American minors to be removed to their countries of origin (which is what currently happens to unaccompanied minors from Mexico and Canada).

 - Lastly, Congress must ensure that funding for more immigration judges is made available immediately and work with agencies to streamline the hiring process.